Alvin-Liu/suno-music-generator/README.md

 [English](./README.md) | [简体中文](./README_CN.md)

-This is an unofficial development based on NextJS [suno.ai](https://www.suno.ai) Music generation website.
-A song, lyrics, etc. can be generated through the prompt input by the user.
-At the same time, it has built-in token update and preservation functions, so there is no need to worry about token expiration.
+This is an unofficial music generation website developed based on NextJS for [suno.ai](https://www.suno.ai).
+It can generate the desired song within approximately one minute based on the prompt entered by the user.

+The project utilizes JavaScript reverse engineering to analyze the API used by suno.ai to generate songs.
+Payments are processed through Lemon Squeezy.
+Additionally, the project incorporates token renewal and maintenance functionality to eliminate the need for concerns about token expiration.

 ## Live Demo